fuseio/fuse-wallet/README.md

 [optional] Setup your error monitoring with sentry.
 Sign up for a Sentry.io account and get a DSN at http://sentry.io.
 After creating your account and flutter project copy & paste the DNS and replace it in `.env` file SENTRY_DSN.

 ### Deploy to the app stores
-1. replace the current bundle id (io.fuse.fusecash) with your unique bundle id (choose your own name). replace the bundle id where-ever it's appear excepts the google_services files.
+1. replace the current bundle id (io.fuse.supervecina) with your unique bundle id (choose your own name). replace the bundle id where-ever it's appear excepts the google_services files.
 2. Create a firebase account: https://firebase.google.com/
 3. Create firebase mobile apps (android and ios) and save the google-services file for later:
 Ios (steps 1-3): https://firebase.google.com/docs/ios/setup